WeberNick/vector-space-retrieval/evsr-web/README.md

 ### client

 Contains the source code for the React application.
-Build during the `install_server.sh` or `instal.sh`script.
+Build during the `server_install.sh` or `install.sh`script.

 ### docs